dmlc/dgl/docs/source/install/index.rst

 Currently DGL is tested on

 * Ubuntu 16.04
-* OS X
+* macOS X
 * Windows 7

-DGL is expected to work on all Linux distributions later than Ubuntu 16.04, OS X, and Windows 7 or later.
+DGL is expected to work on all Linux distributions later than Ubuntu 16.04, macOS X, and Windows 7 or later.

 DGL also requires the Python version to be 3.5 or later.
 Python 3.4 or less is not